-Table 2.SM.7: Summary of models (with scenarios in the database) attempting to create scenarios with an end-ofcentury forcing of 1.9W m-2, consistent with limiting warming to below $1.5^{\circ}$ C in 2100, and related SPAs.
-Notes: 1= successful scenario consistent with modelling protocol; 0= unsuccessful scenario; x= not modelled; 0\= not attempted because scenarios for a 2.6 W m-2 target were already found to be unachievable in an earlier study.
-SSP3-SPA3for a more stringent 1.9 W m-2 radiative forcing target has thus not been attempted anew by many modelling teams.
-Marker implementations for all forcing targets within each SSP are indicated in blue.
-Source: (Rogelj et al., 2018).
+Table 2.SM.7Summary of models (with scenarios in the database) attempting to create scenarios with an end-of-century forcing of 1.9W m-2, consistent with limiting warming to below 1.5°C in 2100, and related shared policy assumptions (SPAs).
+Notes: 1 = successful scenario consistent with modelling protocol; 0 = unsuccessful scenario; x = not modelled; 0 = not attempted because scenarios for a 2.6 W m-2 target were already found to be unachievable in an earlier study.
+The SSP3-SPA3 scenario for a more stringent 1.9 W m-2 radiative forcing target has thus not been attempted anew by many modelling teams.
+Marker implementations for all forcing targets within each SSP have been selected for representing a specific SSP particularly adequately, and are indicated in blue.
+Source: Rogelj et al., 2018.

-Rep orted scen ario

-Model Methodology SSP1- SSP2- SSP3- SSP4- SSP5-

-SPA1 SPA2 SPA3 SPA4 SPA5

-AIM General Equilibrium (GE) 1 1 0 0 0

-GCAM4 Partial Equilibrium (PE) 1 1 Х 0 1

-IMAGE Hybrid (system dynamic models 1 1 0 Х Х

-and GE for agriculture)

-MESSAGE- Hybrid (systems engineering PE 1 1 0 Х Х

-GLOBIOM model)

-REMIND- General Equilibrium (GE) 1 1 Х Х 1

-MAgPIE

-WITCH- General Equilibrium (GE) 1 1 0 1 0

-GLOBIOM
+Model Methodology Reported scenario Woder Methodology SSP1-SPA1 SSP2-SPA2 SSP3-SPA3 SSP4-SPA4 SSP5-SPA5 AIM General equilibrium (GE) 1 1 0 0 0 GCAM4 Partial equilibrium (PE) 1 1 Х 0 1 IMAGE Hybrid (system dynamic models and GE for agriculture) 1 0 0 Х Х MESSAGE-GLOBIOM Hybrid (systems engineering PE model) 1 1 0 Х Х REMIND-MAgPIE General equilibrium (GE) 1 1 Х Х 1 WITCH-GLOBIOM General equilibrium (GE) 1 0 0 1 0

-2.SM.1.3.1 Configuration of SR1.5 scenario database
+2.SM.1.3.1 Configuration of SR1.5 Scenario Database

 The Integrated Assessment Modelling Consortium (IAMC), as part of its ongoing cooperation with Working Group III of the IPCC, issued a call for submissions of scenarios of 1.5°C global warming and related scenarios to facilitate the assessment of mitigation pathways in this special report.
-This database is hosted by the International Institute for Applied Systems Analysis (IIASA) at http://data.ene.iiasa.ac.at/sr1p5/.
+This database is hosted by the International Institute for Applied Systems Analysis (IIASA) at https://data.ene.iiasa.ac.at/iamc-1.5c-explorer/.
 Upon approval of this report, the database of scenarios underlying this assessment will also be published.
-Computer scripts and tools used to conduct the analysis and generate figures are also available for download from that website.
+Computer scripts and tools used to conduct the analysis and generate figures will also be available for download from that website.